aus/proxyplease/README.md

-# proxy-please
+# proxyplease

 Ask nicely, and you might get proxied.

-`proxy-please` is a Go package that attempts to establish a valid proxy connection based on available assumptions.
-It does  by using native and third-party libraries. `proxy-please` returns a DialContext which can be used in an http.Client Transport or other contexts.
+`proxyplease` is a Go package that attempts to establish a valid proxy connection based on available assumptions.
+It does  by using native and third-party libraries. `proxyplease` returns a DialContext which can be used in an http.Client Transport or other contexts.

 ## Examples